moby/moby/docs/reference/api/docker_remote_api_v1.24.md

         - **User** – A string value specifying the user inside the container.
         - **Labels** – A map of labels to associate with the service (e.g., `{"key":"value"[,"key2":"value2"]}`).
-        - **Mounts** – Specification for mounts to be added to containers created as part of the new. service.
+        - **Mounts** – Specification for mounts to be added to containers created as part of the service.
             - **Target** – Container path.
             - **Source** – Mount source (e.g. a volume name, a host path).
             - **Type** – The mount type (`bind`, or `volume`).